Contact Us

 For example, a report from UX Planet shows that 34% of startup failures are due to a lack of product-market fit.

-It basically means the product wasn’t addressing the real needs of the users.
+It basically means the solution wasn’t addressing the real needs of the users.
+That’s why this research phase is so critical.

 4. Define the Scope of Work

-Now that you’ve done your user research and have a good sense of what people actually need, it’s time to define the scope of work.
+Now that you’ve done your research and have a good sense of what people actually need, it’s time to define the scope of work.

 Think of it as deciding, “Okay, we’re going to build a workout tracker, but we won’t add meal planning just yet because we need to stay focused.”